 What, exactly, does a project manager do?

-In the software development, the project manager doesn’t always write code, create architecture, perform system tests, or provide funding.
+In software development, the project manager doesn’t always write code, create architecture, perform system tests, or develops and direct user experience.

 And yet, no project manager, no project.

 The project manager asks questions, “How do we deliver as per the scope?”
 “What customer satisfaction survey says about the latest release?”
 The project manager is always focused on delivering results, whether the result is quality, revenue or customer satisfaction.

 The job you do, obviously, has nothing to do with whether or not you have the mindset of a project manager.
 I’ve seen talented people who are clearly project managers…and no-hopers who were just doing something for the sake of doing.
 I’ve worked with people who always want to get things done…and with those who have an excuse ready when something doesn’t work out.